AmandaCleto/cod3r--aprenda-flutter-e-dart-e-construa-apps-ios-e-android/projects/chat/README.md

 In this project my main learn was in how to integrate FIREBASE in flutter;
 I also learned how to display real-time notifications for the users, allowing a background and foreground notification; Moreover, Along with the course I did some features as: register, sign in and image upload if the user wants it, if nots, so the app will provide a default image (flutter_boring_avatars) based on its name.

+note: the source of firebase integration is available to consultation.
+The real project in firebase is already deleted.

 <br>